sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 Clients MUST NOT use more than one authentication method in each request.

 ### Token Request
 The following describes the supported parameters for the Token Request.
-Some of these requirements are inherited as specified in Section 2.3.1 of the NL Gov OAuth2 profile.
+Some of these requirements are inherited as specified in Section 2.3.1 of [[OAuth2.NLGov]].

 The following parameters are specified: